huggingface/diarizers/README.md

 ## Adding new datasets

-The datasets added to the [diarizers-community](https://huggingface.co/diarizers-community) where all processed using the script in `datasets/spd_datasets.py`.
-The idea is to convert any raw speaker diarization dataset containing <audio, RTTM file> pairs into a hugging face dataset.

 In order to be compatible with our training script, the hugging face dataset should contain the following features: